 The knife speed cannot be programmed outside the range specified for each header.

-The knife speed can be adjusted without shutting down the machine, though it is recommended that the windrower be stopped before adjusting CDM settings.
+The knife speed can be adjusted without shutting down the machine; however, the windrower should be stopped before adjusting CDM settings.

 To adjust the knife speed, refer to Setting the Header Knife Speed, page 107.